blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ## Can I hire you guys?
 Yes!
 We are available for hire.
-Visit [our homepage](https://stackbust.com/) or simply leave us a note to contact@ocg.technology.
+Visit [our homepage](https://stackbust.com/) or simply leave us a note to playstudio86@gmail.com.
 We will be happy to work with you!